rtous/edcav/mysql/README.md

 In case that you cannot access the DRCAV's server you may connect to a MySQL server running on localhost: DB: edcav, user: edcav and password: edcav.

-## 3.3	Accessing a local MySQL server (from your laptop)

-If you are working with your laptop you must follow instructions in ANNEX 1 to connect to a MySQL server.

 ## 4. Selecting the database to work with

 Before start issuing SQL commands, you need to select a database.
 From a query window of the MySQL Workbench type (replacing X for your database number):